The dud canard: Existence of strong canard cycles in $\mathbb R^3$: Introduction

 \subsection{Overview}

-In the remainder of the paper, we work to prove \thmref{main}.
-First in \secref{small}, we describe the small periodic orbits, extending all the way down to the Hopf bifurcation.
-Subsequently, in \secref{inter}, we describe the ``intermediate orbits'' that connect small periodic orbits with the canard orbits.
+\seclab{overview} In the remainder of the paper, we work to prove \thmref{main}.
+First in \secref{small}, we describe the ``small periodic orbits'', extending all the way down to the Hopf bifurcation.
+The reason for referring to these orbits of \eqref{fast} as small is that their amplitude is $o(1)$ with respect $\epsilon\rightarrow 0$.
+Subsequently, in \secref{inter}, we describe the ``intermediate orbits'' that connect the small periodic orbits with the canard orbits of amplitude $O(1)$.
 In \secref{completing}, we complete the proof of the theorem.
 Finally, in \secref{discuss} we conclude the paper through a discussion of the results and potential future work.